 Hello! and happy Thursday.
 Super excited to share this delicious recipe with you all today — I mean, who doesn’t love banana bread???
-But banana bread with the subtle sweetness of dates and apricots??
-Come on …its outta this world
+But Date and Apricot banana bread??
+Come on …its outta this world!

 I think banana bread is one of the easiest and versatile recipes out there. you can add basically anything to it and its so good!
 The base line of this recipe is from the cookbook Weeknight Baking by Michelle Lopez from hummingbird high that I actually used earlier this week as well.
 So far I’ve been loving the book and enjoying all of the recipes there in.
 She has some very inventive recipes and some great tips!